this article is for subscribers only

 Tlecan's monochromatic interior made me buy Bed Threads sheets in Rust.
 Photo from Tlecan.

 Tlecan is a very elevated mezcal bar with no brands so to speak.
 All the bottles are artisanal, sourced from tiny producers, with a focus on female distillers.
 You won't find these mezcals anywhere else.
 The beverage director is ex-Pujol (No.33 in The World’s 50 Best Restaurants 2024) and all the staff seem to be on a secret mission to make you feel like an idiot.
 I asked for a slice of orange with my madrecuishe and got told I don't know how to drink mezcal, which like, yeah fair enough.
 It's worth it if you can handle the humbling.
-Expect a line – Tlecan was rated #3 in North America and #20 in the world in the World's 50 Best Bars.
+Prepare for a queue – Tlecan was rated #3 in North America and #20 in the world in the World's 50 Best Bars.

 Tlecan